Roundup: Devín Castle will reopen over the weekend

 3) Orava Forest Railway is back

-The train, which will take tourists to Orava Castle, will commute according to an adjusted schedule with a limited number of visitors due to COVID-19.
+The train, which takes tourists to Orava Castle, will commute according to an adjusted schedule with a limited number of visitors due to COVID-19.
 Booking a seat is, hence, recommended.

 4) Bratislava’s evolution of building design